GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 * Oil and commodities battered, gold jumps 6 pct

-NEW YORK, June 24 Global capital markets reeled on Friday after Britain voted to leave the European Union, with $2 trillion in value wiped from equity bourses worldwide, while money poured into safe-haven gold and government bonds.
-Sterling suffered a record plunge to a 31-year low.
+NEW YORK/LONDON, June 24 Global capital markets reeled on Friday after Britain voted to leave the European Union, with $2 trillion in value wiped from equity bourses worldwide, while money poured into safe-haven gold and government bonds.
+Sterling suffered a record plunge.

 The blow to investor confidence and the uncertainty the vote has sparked could keep the Federal Reserve from raising interest rates as planned this year, and even spark a new round of emergency policy easing from major central banks.

-The move blindsided investors, who had expected Britain to vote to stay in EU, and sparked sharp repricing across asset classes.
-Mainland European equity markets took the brunt of selling as investors feared the vote could destabilize the 28-member bloc by prompting more referendums.

 The traditional safe-harbor assets of top-rated government debt, the Japanese yen and gold all jumped.
-Spot gold rose nearly 5 percent and the yield on the benchmark 10-year U.S. Treasury note fell to lows last seen in 2012 at 1.5445 percent.
+Spot gold rose more than 5 percent and the yield on the benchmark 10-year U.S. Treasury note fell to lows last seen in 2012 at 1.5445 percent.

 Stocks tumbled in Europe.
-Frankfurt and Paris each fell 6 percent to 8 percent.
-Italian and Spanish markets, and European bank stocks overall , were headed for their sharpest one-day drops ever.
+London's FTSE dropped 2.4 percent while Frankfurt and Paris each fell 6 percent to 8 percent.
+Italian and Spanish markets, and European bank stocks overall, were headed for their sharpest one-day drops ever.

-London's FTSE, however, dropped 2.3 percent, with some investors speculating that the plunge in sterling could benefit Britain's economy.

-"This is an historic event and will not be swept under the rug very quickly," said Dominick Chirichella, senior partner at the Energy Management Institute in New York.

-"That said, markets will not remain in turmoil as they are at the moment for an extended period of time.
-There is no indication that the global financial markets are anywhere near a meltdown as we saw in 2008.
-The UK will not collapse and the EU will not collapse anytime soon."
+Worries that other EU states could hold their own referendums were compounded by the fact that markets had rallied on Thursday, seemingly convinced the UK would vote to stay in.

-Still, Britain's big banks took a $100 billion battering, with Lloyds, Barclays and RBS plunging as much as 30 percent, although they cut those losses in half later in the day.
+Britain's big banks took a $100 billion battering, with Lloyds, Barclays and RBS plunging as much as 30 percent.

-Stocks on Wall Street opened more than 2 percent lower, with the Dow Jones industrial average dropping as much as 538 points.

 Results showed a 51.9/48.1 percent split for leaving, setting the UK on an uncertain path and dealing the largest setback to European efforts to forge greater unity since World War Two.

+More angst came as Scotland's first minister said the option of another vote for her country to split from the UK - rejected by Scottish voters two years ago - was now firmly on the table.

 The British pound dived by 18 U.S. cents at one point, easily the biggest fall in living memory, to its lowest since 1985.
-The euro slid 3 percent to $1.1050 as investors feared for its very future.
+The euro, in turn, slid 3 percent to $1.1050 as investors feared for its very future.

 SHOCKWAVES